-Well in all honesty it’s quite easy to do, I like to think people overcomplicate the process because they are truly afraid of and or unfamiliar with the field… I’m sure there are other reasons, but those are the ones I notice.
-So what I’m going to do is provide a few tips on getting your music licensed
+Well, it’s not as complicated as one might think.
+In my experience, people overcomplicate the process because they’re unfamiliar with the field, so what I’m going to do is provide a few tips on getting your music licensed

 Here are a few ways to get your music licensed

-1) Make Friends With People In The Film Industry
+1. Make Friends With People In The Industry (TV/GAMES/FILM)

 I strongly suggest you make it your mission to meet older producers.
 Older, more experienced producers have been where you are and they have a lot of knowledge to pass down.